 Look and feel better

 In my view nothing is more satisfying than the feeling after a great workout.
 Strength training may be painful at times, but the effects that stronger muscles and joints can have on our bodies is very worthwhile.
 Being stronger can impact your posture and your overall muscle tone.
 All of these things combined lead to increased confidence and higher self-esteem.
 Strength training can also help you age more gracefully, as it keeps you alive and vibrant.

 Brisk walking, jogging, swimming, bike riding in fact any exercise that elevates your heart rate is cardiovascular exercise.
 The benefits include improved fitness and toning, weight loss (if your diet is right) and improved overall health.
 Everyone should do some form of cardio workout every single day, especially for those of us who work in an office or cannot stay active during the day.

 Other benefits can include: Weight loss and muscle toning, endurance and stamina.
 Increased bone density and increased energy levels, stress relief, and reduced risk of heart disease and stroke.

 “Delay the onset of Ageing?”

 I believe you can.

 Nutrition and exercise is the miracle cure that we have always had but many of us have ignored.
-Maybe some of us haven’t been sure of how to get started but if we don’t act Baby Boomers, failing health could be the inevitable consequence.
+Maybe some of us haven’t been sure of how to get started but if we don’t act Over 50’s, failing health could be the inevitable consequence.

 At Renewed after 50 we believe in a personal approach to developing wellness programs based on your current state of health, preferences, time and personal goals and expectations.
 A Qualified Wellness Coach/Personal Trainer will provide the support, motivation & guidance that you need, we look forward to meeting you soon and possibly mentoring you to better health & fitness.